Sound Insulation Guide overview

 TermWhat it means in the Guide

 Direct transmissionSound that travels straight through the separating wall or floor.
-The lab STC and IIC describe this only.
+The lab STC and IIC describe this path only.

 Flanking transmissionSound that travels between rooms by paths other than directly through the separating assembly.
 Vibration moves through continuous joists, subfloors, and gypsum surfaces, then radiates as sound on the other side.